cakephp/docs/en/plugins.rst

     // Generates a url of /contact_manager/img/logo.js
     echo $this->Html->image('ContactManager.logo');

-Plugin assets are served using the ``AssetDispatcher`` middleware by default.
+Plugin assets are served using the ``AssetFilter`` dispatcher filter by default.
 This is only recommended for development.
 In production you should :ref:`symlink plugin assets <symlink-assets>` to improve performance.